jcmchen/CYPLAN255_2024_Final_Project/README.md

 Zoom-in view of the exits, isochrones, and housing locations.<br /><br />
 ![CP255_Final_Presentation_Page_14](https://github.com/jcmchen/CYPLAN255_2024_Final_Project/assets/70067477/9b7dd1f6-8f08-4c47-9f1d-f2c0b8bbbeb4)

-From the figure below, we can see that except housing in Songshan and Nangang districts, most housing located within the 5-min-walk distance from MRT stations have higher price than those are not located within the 5-min-walk distance.
+From the figure below, we can see that except housing in Zhongshan and Nangang districts, most housing located within the 5-min-walk distance from MRT stations have higher price than those are not located within the 5-min-walk distance.
 ![CP255_Final_Presentation_Page_15](https://github.com/jcmchen/CYPLAN255_2024_Final_Project/assets/70067477/b8e18b42-6f10-4239-86d1-5cc5cdfb706c)